caltechlibrary/newt/newt-webforms.md

-# Newt as router, form validator
+# Newt as data router

 Often middleware is written to handle URL request based on the path element of the URL.
 Sometimes this is referred to as a "route" or "end point".
 Newt also supports the concept of [routes](newt-router.md) but carries it further with the concept of a request route being mapped to a JSON data source and continuing processing via Pandoc running in server mode.
 In custom middleware a common first order of business in a route function is to validate inputs.
 Newt also includes this.
 It does this via annotations in the YAML configuration in the routes, var attribute.
 A small Model [DSL](https://en.wikipedia.org/wiki/Domain-specific_language "Domain Specific Language") is used to define a varaibles type.
 The [type definition](model-dsl.md "Model DSL") is what Newt uses to validate the inputs.